reczoo/RecZoo/matching/gnn/UltraGCN/README.md

 + See the running log: [results/ultragcn_amazoncds_m1.log](./results/ultragcn_amazoncds_m1.log)

+### Reproduce baseline results

+For reproducing our baselines, please refer to the BARS benchmark at https://github.com/reczoo/BARS/tree/main/matching

 ## FAQ

 + If your environment is not aligned with [ours](https://github.com/reczoo/RecZoo/discussions/31), you may encounter the following errors.
 We strongly recommend you to create the virtual environment following our instructions.
 Alternatively, you can try the fix [here](https://github.com/reczoo/RecZoo/pull/30) or [here](https://github.com/reczoo/RecZoo/issues/28#issuecomment-1704407967).